 - facilitate networking with peers and STFC contacts.

-On 20 March 2019 STFC held its third introductory workshop for newly appointed Ernest Rutherford Fellows.
+On 17 April 2023 STFC held it’s fifth introductory workshop for newly appointed Ernest Rutherford Fellows.
 Thank you to those who participated in the event.

 You can email us if you have any questions.